 - Costa Developers’ communities – Costa Esterillos, Costa Montaña, and Costa Reserva

 All Fraccionamientos Agricolas are located in very rural areas, away from the cities, without a water supply.
 Therefore, the developers installed a well.
 Informal neighbor associations are in charge of running the wells.
 Those associations never bother with forming an “Asada”, mostly for lack of knowledge.

 This survey shows a note that the property is only for agricultural use, which is what you should check for

 How can you find out if the land you own doesn’t have to deal with this problem?
 Check first if your property is located in a condominium or in a Fraccionamiento Agricola or not.
 The survey of your property might show or not, as seen in the images above.
-If the property is larger than 5,000 m2 and in a community as I described, better check with the association that administers the water or if you cannot find anyone, with your lawyer.
+Is the property larger than 5,000 m2 and in a community as I described?
+Then check with the association that administers the water.
+If you cannot find anyone, check with your lawyer.

 This survey shows the property is located in a formal condominium

-If you want to sell your land in Costa Rica, get an “uso de suelo” as well as the water letter for your property before you contact a real estate agent.
+Do you want to sell your land in Costa Rica?
+Then first get an “uso de suelo” as well as the water letter for your property.
+Then contact a real estate agent.

-This property is also an agricultural subdivision but erroneously doesn’t show this
+This property is also an agricultural subdivision but erroneously doesn’t show it

-If you are in the market to purchase land in Costa Rica, check the uso de suelo and the water letter before you put your signature on a purchase – sale agreement and make an earnest money deposit or contact us NOW.
+If you are in the market to purchase land in Costa Rica, check the uso de suelo and the water letter before you put your signature on a purchase-sale agreement.
+Buy or sell?
+Then contact us NOW.